-Playgrounds don’t need to be restricted to one play space that can appeal to all age groups.
+Playgrounds don’t need to be restricted to one play space for all age groups.
 Instead, a playground can include multiple play areas that appeal to different age groups and interests.
-A play area for kids ages 2 to 5, for example, would include different activities than a play space for kids ages 5 to 12, as their abilities and needs aren’t the same.
+For example, a play area for kids ages 2 to 5 would include different activities than a play space for a five to twelve age group.
+This is due to a difference in abilities and needs.

-Shade is an important investment for a multigenerational recreational space.
-Shade makes the space more comfortable for visitors and helps to extend the longevity of your playground equipment.
-Our shade structures are designed to enhance your experience at the playground by:
+In particular, shade is an important investment for a multigenerational recreational space.
+Shade makes the space more comfortable for visitors, and helps extend the longevity of your playground equipment.
+Shade structures can enhance your experience at the playground by:

 - Blocking as much as 96% of the sun’s harmful UV rays